yanghaoi/enable-rdp/README.md

 ## fast-enable-rdp
-This toool Enable RDP and set firewall by Windows API.
+This tool Enable RDP and set firewall by Windows API.

 ## How to use？